melody-rs/fmod-oxide/README.md

 # Userdata

-Userdata is really, really, really hard to make safe bindings for, because any libary that wants to will need to clean up userdata whenever the FMOD object it is attached to is released.
+Userdata is really, really, really hard to make safe bindings for, because any library that wants to will need to clean up userdata whenever the FMOD object it is attached to is released.
 Unfortunately, there's quite a lot of cases where it's not possible to do that.
 `EventDescription` and `EventInstance` is a pretty good example- you can set a callback when events are released to clean up their userdata.
 You can also set up a callback when banks are unloaded as well to also clean up their userdata.